Ultimate Guide to the 2023 H-1B Lottery & Petition Processes

 Why does H-1B selection happen via lottery?

 The short answer is because there are more people applying for the H-1B visa than there are visas available.
-The U.S. government opens 85,000 new H-1B visas every year and there are over three times visa applications that are received.
+The U.S. government opens 85,000 new H-1B visas every year and there are nearly four times visa applications that are received.
 So, because of the lack of a better way to pick applicants, USCIS resorts to running a random selection process.
 To learn more, you can read our article about the process and an employee's odds of getting picked.

 Are there one or two rounds of lottery?